 Start with a call to your agent, broker, or insurance company.
 Request a copy of your application for insurance.
 Once you have your application in hand, review every answer you wrote in the application.
 Make sure every response is complete and accurate.

 If one of your responses is inaccurate, the insurance company may try to cancel the policy by claiming the policy was based on a fraudulent misstatement.
-If the policy is cancelled out, then the insurance company doesn’t have to pay a dime under the policy.
+If the policy is canceled out, then the insurance company doesn’t have to pay a dime under the policy.

 Trap #2: Trusting That All Your Paperwork Has Been Received